Figure 9: David appears to me as a flying male fairy who provides me with lightness of being and expediting guidance

 They nudge us all the time with guidance, and mostly we are too cut off from them to know it, to sense it or to take it in.
 Nonetheless, they are there all the time, guiding and caring and nudging.
 Are we ever going to become aware of them to the extent that we would consciously let them into our lives?

 Note the emphasis here is on caring parents.
 As with a caring parent and a child, even though the child is oblivious of the parent and the parent’s intentions, does the child ever let the parent in?
 Does the child ever connect to form a true and everlasting bond with a caring parent?
 Is the child usually oblivious of their parent and their parent’s intentions?
 Are children ever rebellious toward their parents?

 Like with a caring parent-and-child relationship, we are guided by our spirit guides, and are we ever going to let them in and connect with them and develop a bond with them?

 We have probably mingled enough for this outing.
 We probably have gotten enough food for thought.
 We have probably seen enough for now and experienced enough for now.
 It is time to return.
 For now, we can say good-bye to our guides.
 Good-bye, guides.
 Thank you for being here and exposing yourselves to us, go in peace.

-To the guides providing protection for the proceedings: Thank you for making it safe for us.
+To the guides providing protection for the proceedings: Thank you for making it safe for us during the meditation.

 To the senior spirit guides present that took charge of arranging the protection and oversaw the proceedings: Thank you for arranging the protection and for overseeing the event.